priteshzaver/NSS-We-Vibin-Capstone/README.md

 ## Conclusion

 We Vibin' is a fun and easy way to share and discover music with other Spotify Premium users.
 It's built with modern web technologies and provides a seamless experience for music lovers.
-We hope you enjoy using it!
+I hope you enjoy using it!